 - Choose foods carefully.
-Select foods that are high in carbohydrates or protein, low in fat, and easy to digest.
-Salty foods are sometimes helpful, as are foods that contain ginger — such as ginger lollipops.
+Select foods that are high in protein, low in fat and easy to digest.
 Avoid greasy, spicy and fatty foods.
+Bland foods, such as bananas, rice, applesauce and toast may be easy to digest.
+Salty foods might be helpful, as are foods that contain ginger — such as ginger lollipops.

 - Snack often.
 Before getting out of bed in the morning, eat a few soda crackers or a piece of dry toast.
 Nibble throughout the day, rather than eating three larger meals.
-An empty stomach may make nausea worse.
+You don't want to get too full, but an empty stomach can also make nausea worse.

 - Pay attention to nausea triggers.
 Avoid foods or smells that seem to make your nausea worse.

 - Take care with prenatal vitamins.
-If you feel queasy after taking prenatal vitamins, take the vitamins at night or with a snack.
-It may also help to chew gum or suck on hard candy after taking your prenatal vitamin.
-If these steps don't help, ask your pregnancy care provider about other ways you can get the iron and vitamins you need during pregnancy.
+If you feel queasy after taking prenatal vitamins, take the vitamins with a snack or just before bed.
+Or try chewable or gummy versions of the vitamins.
+If these steps don't help, ask your health care provider about other ways you can get the iron and vitamins you need during pregnancy.

 Various alternative remedies have been suggested for morning sickness, including:

 - Acupressure.
 Acupressure wristbands are available without a prescription in most pharmacies.
-Although acupressure wristbands haven't been found to be more effective than sham therapies, some women seem to find the wristbands helpful.
+Studies on acupressure wristbands have had mixed results, but some people find them helpful.

 - Acupuncture.
-Acupuncture involves inserting hair-thin needles into your skin.
-Acupuncture isn't a proven way to treat morning sickness, but some women seem to find it helpful.
+A trained practitioner inserts hair-thin needles into the skin.
+Acupuncture isn't a proven way to treat morning sickness, but some people find it helpful.

 - Hypnosis.
-Although there's little research on the topic, some women have found relief from morning sickness through hypnosis.
+Although there's little research on the topic, some people have found relief from morning sickness through hypnosis.

 - Aromatherapy.
-Although there is also little research on the topic, certain scents, normally created using essential oils (aromatherapy), can help some women deal with morning sickness.
+Although there is also little research on this topic, certain scents, normally created using essential oils, can help some people deal with morning sickness.

-Check with your pregnancy care provider before using any herbal remedies or alternative treatments to relieve morning sickness.
+Check with your health care provider before using any herbal remedies or alternative treatments to relieve morning sickness.